gokul3r/AlfiePolicyAI/replit.md

   - Auto-generates vehicle_id from manufacturer name + random number (create mode only)
   - Coverage type dropdown: Comprehensive, Third party only, Third-party fire and theft
   - Returns to welcome screen on cancel or successful submit/update
+- `WhisperDialog`: Insurance preference recording interface
+  - Displays all user's vehicles as clickable shadcn Button components
+  - Shows vehicle manufacturer, model, and registration number
+  - When vehicle selected, shows textarea for recording preferences
+  - Pre-fills existing whisper_preferences if available
+  - Supports editing and updating preferences
+  - Back button returns to vehicle selection
+  - Uses dedicated whisperUpdateMutation for state isolation
+  - Shows "Whisper preferences saved successfully!" toast on save
+  - Does not interfere with ManualEntryForm or policy editing workflows

 ### Backend Architecture